This year, December 8th falls on a Thursday, meaning we get a day off work, and it unofficially marks the beginning of

 Because the holiday falls during Advent, many shops in bigger towns stay open to allow for Christmas shopping.

 However, make sure you check transport before trying to go anywhere, as most bus and rail routes will be running on a limited service.

 As usual, government offices, post offices, banks and schools are closed for the public holiday, so it’s not a good time to catch up on admin.

 If it falls on a weekend, or you’ve got a day off work, the best thing to do is make like the Italians, and spend the day eating a big meal and enjoying the festive displays.

 You may also notice that many towns put up their Christmas trees and other decorations in the days around December 8th.

-Unofficially, for many people in Italy, the Christmas holidays begin after December 8th – meaning many take an extended holiday, and everything (especially any thing administration-related) can noticeably slow down.
+Unofficially for many people in Italy the Christmas holidays begin on December 8th meaning many take an extended holiday, and everything (especially anything administration-related) noticeably slows down from this point on.

-This isn't always an issue in big cities.
-But if you're in a small Italian town, you might want to get any paperwork done before this period – or otherwise wait until the italian Christmas period ends, after January 6th.
+Especially if you’re in a smaller Italian town, you might want to get any paperwork done before this period – or otherwise you may have to wait until the Italian Christmas period ends, after January 6th.